aio-libs/aiohttp/docs/client_reference.rst

                          verify_ssl=None, fingerprint=None, \
                          ssl_context=None, proxy_headers=None, \
                          auto_decompress=None)
-      :async-with:
       :async:
       :noindexentry:

       Performs an asynchronous HTTP request.
-Returns a response object.
+Returns a response object that should be used as an async context manager.

       :param str method: HTTP method